-The report contains a variety of information which we believe is helpful to audit committees as well as wider stakeholders.
-The Financial Reporting Council (FRC) in their thematic review of transparency reporting noted that they are keen to see more Audit Committee Chairs actively engaging and challenging their auditors on audit quality based on the information produced in Transparency reports on a regular basis.
+The report contains a variety of information which we believe is helpful to Audit and Governance Committees as well as wider stakeholders.
+The Financial Reporting Council (FRC) in their thematic review of transparency reporting noted that they are keen to see more Audit and Governance Committee Chairs actively engaging and challenging their auditors on audit quality based on the information produced in Transparency reports on a regular basis.
 We agree with the FRC and are keen to share our transparency report and discuss audit quality with you more widely.